RepTambe/StreamTeam/README.md

 Check home.py for code:
 https://github.com/RepTambe/StreamTeam/blob/main/home.py

+Home.py and the figures:
+To see a certain plot, uncomment the line, comment out the other plots

     Figure 2 is line 211

     Figure 3 is line 222

     Area plot is 229

     Continents is 233

-To see a certain plot, uncomment the line, comment out the other plots.